adambard/learnxinyminutes-docs/tcsh.html.markdown

 if ( $user =~ ni[ck]* ) echo "Greetings Mr. Nicholas."
 if ( $user !~ ni[ck]* ) echo "Hey, get out of Nicholas PC."

+# TIP: if something goes wrong with your expressions, try to enclose it
+#      in quotes.

 # Arithmetic expressions are denoted with the following format:
 @ result = 10 + 5